Spark plug threaded holes.

 The center and right-most spark plugs have 2 or more ground electrodes and can have standard or a fine wire center electrode.
 BOTH of these have NO USE in Airheads, and NOT in Classic K bikes either if they have more than 2 grounding electrodes.

 NOTE: Do not try to re-gap the XR7LDC spark plug, even when brand-new.

 Aluminum cylinder heads can be damaged relatively easily if one is not careful.
-There is a distinct limit to any abuse from over-tightening a spark plug, or removing and replacing a spark plug when the cylinder head spark plug threads are full of carbon.
+There is a distinct limit to any abuse from over-tightening a spark plug, or removing and replacing a spark plug when the cylinder head spark plug threads are full of combustion byproducts and carbon.

 DO NOT USE GRAPHITE PRODUCTS FOR COATING SPARK PLUG THREADS.
 A corrosive type of reaction is possible on the aluminum head.

-I have installed Helicoils, and also have actually welded up the areas and drilled and re-tapped them, of course the heads have to come off for sure....best to remove the head in any fix anyway....although one CAN use the official Helicoil Spark Plug Thread repair kit, and with well-greased parts, and with the exhaust valves open so you can blow any possible chips out with an air hose.
-You CAN do a good job withOUT removing the head; but is not the best way to go, which is removal.
+I have installed Helicoils, and also have actually welded up the areas and drilled and re-tapped them... of course the heads have to come off for that....best to remove the head in any fix anyway....although one CAN use the official Helicoil Spark Plug Thread repair kit, and with well-greased parts, and with the exhaust valves open so you can blow any possible chips out with an air hose.
+You CAN do a good job withOUT removing the head.
 It is CRITICAL that the drilling and tapping be done squarely.
 ABSOLUTELY AND ALWAYS use a drill guide & tap guide!